josephlimtech/linkedin-profile-scraper-api/README.md

 ```

 ### About using the session cookie
-This module uses the session cookie of a succesfull login into LinkedIn, instead of an e-mail and password to set you logged in.
+This module uses the session cookie of a succesfull login into LinkedIn, instead of an e-mail and password to set you logged-in.
 I did this because LinkedIn has security measures by blocking login requests from unknown locations or requiring you to fill in Captcha's upon login.
 So, if you run this from a server and try to login with an e-mail address and password, your login could be blocked.
 By using a known session, we prevent this from happening and allows you to use this scraper on any server on any location.

 So, using a session cookie is the most reliable way that I currently know.

-You probably need to follow the setup steps when the scraper logs show it's not logged in anymore.
+You probably need to follow the setup steps when the scraper logs show it's not logged-in anymore.

 ### About the performance
 - Upon start the module will open a headless browser session using Chromium.
 That session could be kept alive using the `keepAlive` option.
 Chromium uses about 75MB memory when in idle.